fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The biblical version is a little different.
 The war between angels lead by Michael and "fallen angels" lead by dragon or serpent is mentioned in the New Testament.

-### Disobedience of Iblis (Satan)
+### Iblis (Satan)

-Iblis wanted his own Kingdom, and Allah wanted to test him.
+Iblis was amongst the best of jinn.
+Some narrations say he worshipped Allah in all of the heavens and he was raised almost to the rank of angels.
+Then he came to Allah and asked to send him and some angels to punish the transgressing jinn who were living on the earth.
+So they started destroying the jinn that lived on earth.
+Only a scarce amount of jinn remained here and there. and Allah knew that Iblis wanted his own kingdom for himself. so He created Adam to test Iblis, to reveal his intentions.

 Allah said that He will create a new creation -- Adam -- and make him the khalifa on earth.
 Allah told angels and Iblis to prostrate before Adam.
-Iblis refused to prostrate because of his arrogance.
+Iblis refused to prostrate because of his arrogance, he refused to follow God's command.

+    And We have certainly created you, [O Mankind], and given you [human] form.
+Then We said to the angels, "Prostrate to Adam"; so they prostrated, except for Iblees.
+He was not of those who prostrated.
+    Quran, Chapter 7 sūrat l-aʿrāf (The Heights)

 So Allah banished Iblis from heaven but Iblis asked for respite until humans are resurrected and he was granted respite.

-Satan disobeyed God and promised that he will lead humankind astray.
+Satan disobeyed God and made a vow that he will lead Adam and his descendands astray.

     I will come from in front of them and I will come from behind them, from their right and their left; nor will you find that most of them are grateful." except for those of them who were righteous.
     Quran

+Iblis has children.

+Iblis uses waswasa to influence humans.
+And the waswasa does not work on devout worshippers of Allah.

 ### Shaytan are Enemies to Humans

 Iblis tricked Adam and Eve and managed to get them out of Heaven.
 He made himself many followers among jinn.
 So they all started leading descendands of Adam astray.
 This special type of jinn are called shayatin (devils).
-According to most sources, After Satan disobeyed Allah and vowed to lead humans astray, some jinns followed Satan, and they became shayatin, whose job is to lead people astray. and when a person is born, a shayatin is assigned to follow this person every day and whisper bad thoughts.
+According to most sources, after Satan disobeyed Allah and vowed to lead humans astray, some jinns followed Satan, and they became shayatin, whose job is to lead people astray. and when a person is born, a shayatin is assigned to follow this person every day and whisper bad thoughts.

 Each person has a shaytan (or a bad jinn) assigned to follow him anywhere and misguide him and lead him astray so that he forgets about Allah, does not repent for his sins and eventually ends up in hell.